airbytehq/airbyte/docs/integrations/sources/hubspot.md

 ### Requirements

 * Hubspot Account
+* Api credentials

+### Setup guide
-* There are two ways of performing auth with hubspot (api key and oauth):
+*There are two ways of performing auth with hubspot (api key and oauth):
     * For api key auth, in Hubspot, for the account to go settings -> integrations (under the account banner) -> api key.
 If you already have an api key you can use that.
 Otherwise generated a new one.
         * Note: The Hubspot [docs](https://legacydocs.hubspot.com/docs/methods/auth/oauth-overview) recommends that api key auth is only used for testing purposes.
-    * For oauth...

-### Setup guide

-Log into Github and then generate a [personal access token](https://github.com/settings/tokens).

-We recommend creating a restricted key specifically for Airbyte access.
-This will allow you to control which resources Airbyte should be able to access.
+    * For oauth follow the [oauth instruction](https://developers.hubspot.com/docs/api/oauth-quickstart-guide) in Hubspot to get client_id, client_secret, redirect_uri, and refresh_token.